It sounds grossly counterintuitive – taking away jobs via automation and robotics leading to more jobs and lower unemployment?

 Automation Is Here To Stay

 Whether it’s from Amazon.com’s (NASDAQ:AMZNC) new Amazon GO grocery stores that don’t utilize checkouts or checkout clerks, Panasonic’s self-bagging machines now being tried in convenience stores or McDonald’s Corp.
-(NYSE:MCDD) self-service sandwich kiosks, the age of automation is here.
+(NYSE:MCDC) self-service sandwich kiosks, the age of automation is here.